May 09, 2023 / Educational

 The introduction of steel into a clasp will affect the piece’s assay.
 What is assay?
 It’s a lab test used to determine the compositional breakdown of your piece to verify precious metal purity.
 For example, sterling silver is 92.5% fine silver, and 7.5% copper.
 With the addition of the steel spring, we’ve increased the weight of the piece with a new material, thus decreasing its purity.
 However, that steel spring is critical because silver and gold don’t have the strength to act as springs, as mentioned above.
 The effect on assay is something to keep in the back of your mind when using your lobster clasp, or any other clasp that uses a steel spring – like a spring ring clasp.
 If you are ordering quality control lab tests on your materials, you should always remove clasps that contain steel or notify your lab tech that your testing sample may include clasp springs that should be taken out before analysis.

-Priming your Lobster Clasp
+Priming your Lobster Claw Clasp

-Many lobster clasps are flash plated.
+Many lobster claw clasps are flash plated.
 That means they get plated in the finishing phase of manufacturing to make them clean and shiny.
-To understand more about plating in the jewelry industry, sign into your Halstead account and read our blog about jewelry plating.
+To understand more about plating in the jewelry industry, sign into your Halstead Account and read our blog about jewelry plating.
 In addition to plating, some clasps may be treated with an anti-tarnish treatment to prolong tarnishing.
-Both plating and anti-tarnish treatments can cause the lobster clasp trigger to be sticky on your first few tries.
+Both plating and anti-tarnish treatments can cause the lobster claw clasp trigger to be sticky on your first few tries.
 Prime your clasp by using it a few times to break through the treatments, and your clasp will be functioning smoothly!

 Benefits

-There are a lot of different reasons you might reach for a lobster clasp over anything else to finish off your necklaces and bracelets.
+There are a lot of different reasons you might reach for a lobster claw clasp over anything else to finish off your necklaces and bracelets.
 Size and material options, ease of use, longevity, and price are all reasons to choose a lobster clasp.

 Variety

-Because lobster clasps are so popular, you can find them in a variety of shapes, sizes, materials, and beyond.
-Halstead offers lobster clasps from 4x7mm to 9x17.5mm and beyond in size.
+Because lobster claw clasps are so popular, you can find them in a variety of shapes, sizes, materials, and beyond.
+Halstead offers lobster claw clasps from 4x7mm to 9x17.5mm and beyond in size.
 We also stock sterling silver, gold-filled, rose gold-filled, and solid 14k gold.
 The variety in material and size means there’s probably a lobster clasp out there that will fit your needs.

-The two most popular shapes you will find are the classic elongated oval shape and the teardrop shape.
+The two most popular shapes you will find are the classic elongated oval shape and the teardrop trigger shape.
 These are your most popular shapes because they are neutral and can go with any design or chain.

 14k gold filled traditional shaped lobster clasp 14k rose gold filled teardrop shaped lobster clasp

-Beyond that, we have swivel lobster clasps, that will turn so you can grab them from any direction, trigger-less clasps, and decorative/fancy clasps.
+Beyond that, we have swivel lobster claw clasps, that will turn so you can grab them from any direction, trigger-less clasps, and decorative/fancy clasps.
 The trigger-less clasps still have an internal steel spring, but you push part of the clasp in to open it up.
 That part will then spring back shut when you release it.
-Lobster clasps also come in a variety of fancier options to complement your design choices.
+Lobster claw clasps also come in a variety of fancier options to complement your design choices.
 You can get them in a marquis shape, with a heart detail, or double sided!

 sterling silver swivel lobster clasp sterling silver trigger-less handcuff clasp sterling silver lobster clasp with heart shaped detail double sided sterling silver lobster clasp